 2. Allen key method

 video tutorial by troutstail.
 There is only one video as he has not uploaded any further parts.
 But it covers the tools and how an Allen key in a vise is used to start the chain.
 Allen keys are hexagonal so these lend themselves very well to positioning the clover leaves.
-If you prefer a static tutorial, try Jennifer's Walker's on eHow who also uses an Allen key.

 How To Finish Projects